LukasLen/Privacy-Extension-For-WhatsApp-Web/README.md

 - Profile pictures: *Blurs all profile pictures.*
 - Group/Users names: *Blurs all group and usernames.*
 - No transition delay: *Allows you to turn off the delay before revealing an item on hover.*
+- Unblur all on app hover: Unblurs all elements when you hover over the WhatsApp Web app.

 ## Installation
 Available for both Chrome and Firefox.